 Healthy food for diabetes

 So what is healthy food for diabetes?
 Great question.
 There are so many different opinions about what people with diabetes should eat, but there is no one magical diabetes diet.
 There are a few rules that everyone agrees on, though.
 Here’s some more on what people with diabetes should eat.

 The plate model is a helpful way to decide what to eat.
 If you fill half your plate with green, leafy vegetables that fills up a lot of space!
-The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
+The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat, lentils, beans) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
 Add in a small amount of healthy fat (olive oil, avocado) and you have a healthy plate!
 If you’re eating low carb, you can leave out the starch.

 Not sure what kind of food to put on your plate?
 We have a free Diabetes Cookbook with all kinds of ideas, or you can check out this article on understanding diabetes nutrition: 10 helpful tips for a healthy diabetes diet.

 Rule #2: Cut down on carbs and reduce refined carbs

 To understand what refined carbohydrates are, it’s first important to understand what carbohydrates are.
 Essentially, carbs are sugars.
 They break down in the body to create glucose, a major source of energy.
 Too many of the wrong kind of carbs (refined carbs like white bread, white rice, pap, cakes, cookies) spikes your blood glucose.